-It’s like a sauna out there and “beach season” is in full swing.
-I’m sure your car has seen its fair share of wet towels, leaky sunscreen bottles, and maybe even a little sand.
+Beach season is in full swing and your car will be seeing its fair share of wet towels, leaky sunscreen bottles, and maybe even a little sand.
 It seems even Mother Nature is in cahoots with taking a couple of PTO days and relaxing by the nearest body of water.
-Summer is just winding up, and we’ve got some hot summer car care tips to help you beat the heat.
+Summer is just starting up, and we have some hot summer car care tips to help you beat the heat.

-First things first, stop leaving the wet towels in the trunk.
+First things first, don’t leave the wet towels in the trunk.
 They smell, and they’re not good for the upholstery.
 Plus the added moisture can cause mold to grow on rubber seals around the trunk.
 When the summer heat turns your car into an oven it best to keep it clean to avoid starting any science experiments in the car.

 Stock up on sunscreen and car wax.
 Your car’s exterior can be damaged by sun exposure, just like your skin.
 Put on your sunscreen every time you go out in the sun.
 Give your car some UV protection once a week to prevent fading and the clear coat from peeling as your car ages.

 Stay hydrated.
 Drink plenty of fluids to avoid becoming dehydrated.
 The risk of dehydration increases when you’re swimming because you don’t feel as hot, but you are still losing fluids.
 The same goes for your car; car fluids are at risk of evaporation on hot days too.
 After a heat wave, be sure to check your fluid levels in your car to keep them topped off.
 Your coolant is more than just a part of the cabin air conditioner; it feeds your radiator which keeps your engine from overheating and leaving you stranded.